Developmental Research Program

 - Encourages and supports interdisciplinary collaboration in translational research in ovarian cancer

 - Generates new hypotheses that can be tested in larger scale research projects or in clinical trials of ovarian cancer

-The Developmental Research Program provides $200,000 to support four meritorious projects annually ($100,000 from the SPORE and a $100,000 match from Mayo Clinic).
+The Developmental Research Program provides a minimum of $200,000 to support at least four meritorious projects annually ($100,000 from the SPORE and a $100,000 match from Mayo Clinic).
 A second year of funding might be possible, depending on a project's progress.

 The Developmental Research Program uses a defined process to call for applications and review submissions with the expertise of the Ovarian Cancer SPORE's Internal Scientific Advisory Committee and other experienced investigators as needed.

 Criteria for selection of research projects for funding include:

 - The likelihood that the work will impact major challenges in ovarian cancer

 - Translational potential